In this guide

 Using your broadband booster

 Remember that Wi-Fi extenders which receive and amplify a wireless network need to be positioned in a location where some signal is available.
 If you want to extend your Wi-Fi network to an area where there’s currently no reception you can instead use a powerline Wi-Fi adapter (which BT sell as the Mini Home Hotspot kit) as that transfers data using electrical circuits rather than relying upon wireless connectivity.

 All it takes is a powerline adapter plugged in next to your router and another Wi-Fi enabled adapter plugged into any other socket and you can deliver wireless access across your home.

 One important thing to keep in mind when using any booster is that the extended network will be slightly slower than your main Wi-Fi network.
 It will continue to drop off if you add further extensions from the boosted signal too, so if you’re trying to cover a large home with Wi-Fi it may be better to use powerline Wi-Fi adapters for the most distant areas rather than trying to extend an already weak signal even further

 My internet is slow - do I need a broadband booster?

 Wi-Fi boosters like those offered by Sky and BT are designed to improve Wi-Fi in areas of your home where the signal is at its weakest.
 They cannot help if your actual broadband connection is sluggish.

-If you’re currently connected using Wi-Fi and experiencing slow speeds a booster may be able to help, but you should test your broadband speed in the best possible conditions before purchasing any new equipment as the issue could lie elsewhere.
+If you’re currently connected using Wi-Fi and experiencing slow speeds a booster may be able to help, but you should test your broadband in the best possible conditions before purchasing any new equipment, as the issue could lie elsewhere.